What Talent Wants: Transparency in the Workplace, Ownership, Growth, and Collaboration

 In his seminal 1964 book Managing for Results, business management guru Peter Drucker remarked that the success of a business is increasingly dependent on a company’s ability to effectively utilize talented people.
 Over the years, he spoke of a structural change from manager-controlled businesses to more decentralized structures and a paradigm shift from treating people as a cost center to viewing them as a resource.
+Peter Drucker believed in empowering employees through ownership, transparency in the workplace, growth, and collaboration.
+These ideas have stood the test of time and have become a vital proponent of startup culture.

 On Knowledge Workers: